dummyForSubmission/supportedMaterials/README.md

 ##Other Cases
 We also provide other cases for demonstrate the UCer's usablity than current android dynamic permissions and TaintDroid.

-###fine-grained and context-sensitive enhanced Android dynamic permission
+###Fine-grained and Context-sensitive enhanced Android dynamic permission

 ###Usable than TaintDroid